RSE-Sheffield/pando-python/episodes/profiling-functions.md

 The program can be executed via `python predprey.py`.

-It takes no arguments, but contains various environment properties which can be modified to change the model's behaviour.
+It takes no arguments, but contains various environment properties which can be modified to change the model's behaviour and outputs a graph `predprey_out.png`.

 :::::::::::::::::::::::: solution

-It should be clear from the profile that the method `Grass:eaten()` occupies the majority of the runtime.
+It should be clear from the profile that the method `Grass::eaten()` (from `predprey.py:278`) occupies the majority of the runtime.

-This is because it is called once per `Grass` agent which accesses each `Prey` agent, so it's doing alot of work.
+From the table below the Icicle diagram, we can see that it was called 125,000 times.

+If the table is ordered by `ncalls`, it can be identified as the joint 4th most called method and 2nd most called method from `predprey.py`.

+If you checked `predprey_out.png`, you should notice that there are significantly more `Grass` agents than `Predeators` or `Prey`.

+Similarly, the method's `percall` time is inline with other agent functions such as `Prey::flock()` (from `predprey.py:67`).

-However, maybe we could investigate this further with line profiling!
+Maybe we could investigate this further with line profiling!

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::